Academics

 List of 1 items.

-Please join me in congratulating our 2024-2025 Teacher of the Year: Sister Cecilia Marie.
+Please join me in congratulating our 2025-2026 Teacher of the Year: Sr. Marie Genevieve.

 Scholar-Athlete Awards